Piyal De Silva: Naval career

+Honors

+His decorations include Weera Wickrama Vibhushanaya twice (with a Bar), Rana Wickrama Padakkama, Rana Sura Padakkama for gallantry; Vishista Seva Vibhushanaya and Uttama Seva Padakkama for meritorious service.
+Other medals he has gained over the years include, the Sri Lanka Armed Services Long Service Medal (with clasp), the Sri Lanka Navy 50th Anniversary Medal, the 50th Independence Anniversary Commemoration Medal, the Eastern Humanitarian Operations Medal (with clasp), the Northern Humanitarian Operations Medal (with clasp), the North and East Operations Medal, the Purna Bhumi Padakkama, and the Riviresa Campaign Services Medal.

+His badges include: the Surface Warfare Badge, Diving Badge, and the Commendation Badge.

 Sporting career

 De Silva was adjudged the Best Sportsman of the Sri Lanka Navy on two occasions and represented the Sri Lankan national basketball team at South Asian and Asian Basketball Tournaments.

 Family

 De Silva is married to Arundathi Jayaneththi and they have two sons.